Workplace diversity: The statistics are in

 - Profitability: Multiple studies show that diverse companies are more profitable.
 McKinsey research concludes that companies in the top 25% for ethnic and cultural diversity were 36% more profitable than those in the bottom quarter, and when women are well represented in the C-suite, profits can be almost 50% higher.

-- Productivity: Over and over again, research shows that more diverse organizations are more productive.
+- Productivity: Over and over again, research shows that more diverse organisations are more productive.
 For example, the Academy of Management Journal research concludes that “racial diversity in upper and lower management results in greater employee productivity.”
 In addition, according to Forbes, inclusive teams “make better business decisions up to 87% of the time, and they make those decisions twice as fast within half as many meetings.”

 - Employee recruitment and retention: Workplace diversity may be even more important for employees than employers.
 Glassdoor reports that 76% of employees and jobseekers say that diversity “is an important factor when evaluating companies and job offers.”
 And a Gallup poll found that engaged employees are “more likely to say their company values diverse ideas.”